• Skip to primary navigation

 • Substitute wild rice for brown rice, quinoa, or farro.

 • You can use any kind of winter squash in this harvest bowl recipe.
-I used previously frozen spaghetti squash, which wasn't crispy but added great flavor.
+I used previously frozen spaghetti squash.
 I recommend chopping up some butternut squash, delicata squash, or other harder winter squash.

 • Buy precut squash to save time.